klaudiakprojects/klaudiakprojects/README.md

 Hi!
-I'm Klaudia and I'm software tester.
+I'm Klaudia and I'm looking for a chance to get into software testing.

 # TECH:
 * SQL